Hynopsis/Portfolio-Site/README.md

 # Portfolio-Site
 Here is a portfolio site I put together to show some of my work.
 I will continue to add to it as a polish some more of my projects.
+It is not perfect but I think it gets the point across.
+I tried to go with something really simple, choosing icons as headers of words.
+The messaging does work, but it needs to be on a php enabled server.
+The actual link to the site is http://www.rpetersen4.btcwsd.com/Portfolio/.